netdata/netdata/collectors/ebpf.plugin/README.md

 ### `[ebpf programs]`

-This section lists all ebpf programs available on Netdata.
-By default, Netdata enables all eBPF programs.
+The eBPF collector enables and runs the following eBPF programs by default:

-The following ebpf programs are available with Netdata:
+-   `process`: This eBPF program creates charts that show information about process creation, VFS IO, and files removed.

--   `process`: This eBPF program creates charts that show information about process creation, VFS IO, files removed and errors when the previous operations are executed (only in `return` mode).
+    When in `return` mode, it also creates charts showing errors when these operations are executed.
--   `network viewer`: This eBPF program creates charts with information about `TCP` and `UDP` functions, it also brings the bandwidth consumed with these functions.
+-   `network viewer`: This eBPF program creates charts with information about `TCP` and `UDP` functions, including the bandwidth consumed by each.

 ## Troubleshooting